-We are now using QR code generator more than ever, but we also are sceptical about the security of QR code scanners for information sharing.
-Can the easy to use 2D codes be a tool for malicious activity?
+We are now using QR code generator more than ever, but we also are skeptical about the security of QR code scanners for information sharing.
+Can the easy-to-use 2D codes be a tool for malicious activity?

 The answer is no!
 The security risks often associated with QR code generators are not from QR code technology but the final destination of each QR code.
 Static QR Codes are device-readable, and the encoded content cannot be changed once generated.
 Users can change the information in a dynamic QR Code, but one would need access to the user account that created it in the first place.
 A third party can hack the web page associated with a QR code, steal data and link malicious software in the same way as SMS and email frauds occur.